Design and characterization of electronic fractals

 \subsection{Higher generations: Tight-binding calculations}

 One of the interesting features of fractals is self-similarity at different length scales.
-In the 1980s, multiple groups used this recursiveness to derive the DOS for these fractals and observed localized and extended states~\citeS{Domany2, Ghez2, Andrade19892, Andrade19912, Kappertz2, Wang2}.
+In the 1980s, multiple groups used this recursiveness to derive the DOS for fractals and observed localized and extended states~\citeS{Domany2, Ghez2, Andrade19892, Andrade19912, Kappertz2, Wang2}.
 One specific feature is that also the DOS obeys a certain recursion relation between different generations, which is a universal feature of the fractal structure.
-We now investigate the self-similarity in the DOS for the \Spi fractal that is under consideration in this paper and explicitly show this repetition of the DOS using a tight-binding model.\\ \\ We follow Ref.~\citeS{Domany2} in the discussion below.
+We now investigate the self-similarity in the DOS for the \Spi fractal that is under consideration in this paper and explicitly show this repetition of the DOS using a tight-binding model.

+We follow Ref.~[\!\!\citenum{Domany2}] in the discussion below.
 In order to construct an iteration scheme for higher-order generations, we first need to take care of the corner sites with connectivity $z = 1$, since these sites are different than the other sites in the lattice.
-Therefore, we mirror the image in the $x-$plane, and connect the corner sites to each other as a kind of periodic boundary conditions, see Fig.~\ref{iterationscheme2}.
+Therefore, we mirror the image in the $x-$axis, and connect the corner sites to each other as a kind of periodic boundary conditions, see Fig.~\ref{iterationscheme2}.
 Now, we can distinguish two different sites: sites with connectivity $z = 2$ and sites with $z = 3$.

-The corresponding Hamiltonian of this system can be separated into two subspaces $|\psi_1\rangle$ and $|\psi_2\rangle$, where the sites of $|\psi_2\rangle$ are part of a hexagon, and of $|\psi_1\rangle$ connect the hexagons.
-The iteration scheme is then configured as follows: at each step, a hexagon replaces a site with $z = 3$, e.g. when we go from the zeroth generation (7 sites) to the first generation (17 sites), we first remove the two sites with $z = 3$, and insert a hexagon in that place (see Fig.~\ref{iterationscheme2}).
-A scheme is constructed in detail below when we go from the first to the zeroth generation, and then reversing the process.\\ In the first generation, we want to project out the sites that are part of the two hexagons.
+The corresponding Hamiltonian of this system can be separated into two subspaces $|\psi_1\rangle$ and $|\psi_2\rangle$, where the $|\psi_2\rangle$ sites are part of a hexagon, and the $|\psi_1\rangle$ connect these hexagons.
+The iteration scheme is then configured as follows: at each step, a hexagon replaces a site with $z = 3$, e.g. when we go from the zeroth generation (5 sites) to the first generation (15 sites), we first remove the two sites with $z = 3$ (sites 4 and 5), and insert a hexagon in that place (see Fig.~\ref{iterationscheme2}, where we go from a zeroth generation (5 sites) to a first (15 sites) and a second generation (45 sites)).
+Notice that the sites identified via the periodic boundary condition (two 2 sites and two 3 sites) are only counted once.
+A scheme is constructed in detail below while going from the first to the zeroth generation, and then reversing the process.\\ In the first generation, we want to project out the sites that are part of the two hexagons.
 When we only consider NN-hopping $t$, we have

 where